ArnavK-09/starting_go/01-basic_program/exercises/problems.md

 2. Our program began with package main.
 What would the files in the fmt package begin with?

-3. fmt.Println() finction prints text with new line, what function of fmt module should we use to print text without new line?
+3. fmt.Println() function prints text with new line, what function of fmt module should we use to print text without new line?